-Six Directors, constituting all of the Directors currently serving on the Company's Board of Directors, but one less than the number of Directors currently authorized, are to be elected at the Meeting.
+Seven Directors, six of whom currently serve on the Company's Board of Directors, are to be elected at the Meeting.
 Unless otherwise instructed, the proxy holders will vote all of the proxies received by them for the Company's nominees.
-The six Directors nominated for election at the Meeting are Dr. Augustine Y. Cheung, Dr. La Salle D. Leffall, Jr., Dr. Max E. Link, Mr. John Mon, Dr. Claude Tihon and Mr. Spencer J. Volk.
+The seven Directors nominated for election at the Meeting are Dr. Augustine Y. Cheung, Dr. La Salle D. Leffall, Jr., Dr. Max E. Link, Mr. John Mon, Dr. Claude Tihon, Dr. Kris Venkat and Mr. Spencer J. Volk.
 In the event that any of these nominees becomes unavailable, which is not expected, the proxy holders will vote in their discretion for a substitute nominee.

 The Bylaws of the Company provide that the Board of Directors shall consist of between three and nine Directors, with the exact number within that range to be fixed by the Board.
 The Board has fixed the current number of Directors at seven.
-There has been a vacancy on the Board of Directors since October 11, 2000, when Walter Herbst resigned as a Director.
-Since that time the Board has been seeking a highly qualified seventh Director.
-When such a candidate has been identified and has agreed to serve, the Board intends to nominate him or her to fill the vacancy, as permitted under the Company's Bylaws.
 Each Director presently is elected for a one-year term at each annual meeting of the stockholders.
 Officers are elected by, and serve at the pleasure of, the Board of Directors.